Merve00akckaya/tictactoe_AI/README.md

 ## 📄 License

-This project is licensed under the https://github.com/cyberytti/tictactoe_AI/blob/main/LICENSE.
+This project is licensed under the Apache License 2.0.
+You can find the full license text here: [LICENSE](https://github.com/cyberytti/tictactoe_AI/blob/main/LICENSE)

 ---